sebas77/Svelto.MiniExamples/README.md

 Integration with Unity UI and Svelto entities.

-Goal of this example: show how EntityStreams work to publish data changes.
-Show how to enable databinding with ExclusiveGroups.
-Show how to setup a data oriented GUI with nested prefabs.
-Shows a basic usage of the Svelto.Services (https://github.com/sebas77/Svelto.Services)
+Goal of this example

+* Show how EntityStreams work to publish data changes.
+* Show how to enable databinding with ExclusiveGroups.
+* Show how to setup a data oriented GUI with nested prefabs.
+* Show a basic usage of the Svelto.Services (https://github.com/sebas77/Svelto.Services)

 Main article: http://www.sebaslab.com/svelto-miniexamples-gui-and-services-layer/